c3lang/c3docs-old/docs/modules.md

 import bar::io as bio;
 import baz::io;
-import some_module::SomeType as FooType;
+import some_module : SomeType as FooType;
-import foo::funcA as fooFuncA, funcB as fooFuncB;
+import foo : funcA as fooFuncA, funcB as fooFuncB;
 ```

 ## Visibility